wradlib/wradlib/doc/source/tutorial_workflow.rst

 Clutter removal
 ---------------
 Clutter are non-meteorological echos.
 They are caused by the radar beam hitting objects on the earth's surface (e.g. mountain or hill tops, houses, wind turbines) or in the air (e.g. airplanes, birds).
 These objects can potentially cause high reflectivities due large scattering cross sections.
 Static clutter, if not efficiently removed by Doppler filters, can cause permanent echos which could introduce severe bias in quantitative applications.
 Thus, an efficient identification and removal of clutter is mandatory e.g. for hydrological studies.
 Clutter removal can be based on static maps or dynamic filters.
 Normally, static clutter becomes visible more clearly in rainfall accumulation maps over periods of weeks or months.
 We recommend such accumulations to create static clutter maps which can in turn be used to remove the static clutter from an image and fill the resulting gaps by interpolation.
-In the following example, the clutter filter published by Gabella and Notarpietro ([Gabella2002]_) is applied to the single radar sweep of the above example.
+In the following example, the clutter filter published by Gabella and Notarpietro :cite:`Gabella2002` is applied to the single radar sweep of the above example.

 >>> clutter = wradlib.clutter.filter_gabella(data, tr1=12, n_p=6, tr2=1.1)
 >>> ax, pm = wradlib.vis.plot_ppi(clutter, cmap=pl.cm.gray)
 >>> pl.title('Clutter Map')
->>> cmap = pl.colormap(pm, shrink=0.75)
+>>> cbar = pl.colorbar(pm, shrink=0.75)

 The resulting Boolean array ``clutter`` indicates the position of clutter.
 It can be used to interpolate the values at those positons from non-clutter values, as shown in the following line: